natekandler/cache_rails_assets_buildpack/README.md

 Add a buildpack with the `{current tag version}-restore_rails_assets` tag before the official `heroku/ruby` buildpack and one with the `{current tag version}-save_rails_assets` tag after the ruby buildpack.

+To generate a new release use the `rake release` task.

 ### Things to note

 This buildpack does not handle the cacheing of the `node_modules` directory.
 This is handled by the official `heroku/nodejs` buildpack.